-- (b) All drinking and washing water shall be supplied from a source or sources approved by the health authorities having jurisdiction.
-Water which may be subjected to contamination shall be treated and purified before being supplied to employees for drinking or washing purposes. - (c) Drinking water should be cooled during hot weather.
-Ice used to cool drinking water shall not come in direct contact with the water. - (d) No railroad company shall supply drinking water for employees in pails or other open vessels, whether fitted with covers or not, from which the water must be dipped or poured.
-Drinking water containers shall be bottles or other closed vessels which protect the water from dust, dirt and contamination. - (e) The common drinking jug, bottle, cup or dipper is prohibited. - (f) Individual drinking cups, when furnished, shall be supplied in containers to protect the cups from being soiled, contaminated or wasted. - (g) Sanitary drinking fountains or bubblers, when furnished, shall be of a type approved by health authorities.
+(b) All drinking and washing water shall be supplied from a source or sources approved by the health authorities having jurisdiction.
+Water which may be subjected to contamination shall be treated and purified before being supplied to employees for drinking or washing purposes

+(c) Drinking water should be cooled during hot weather.
+Ice used to cool drinking water shall not come in direct contact with the water.

+(d) No establishment shall supply drinking water for employees in pails or other open vessels' whether fitted with covers or not, from which the water must be dipped or poured.
+Drinking water containers shall be bottles or other closed vessels which protect the water from dust, dirt and contamination.

+(e) The common drinking jug, bottle, cup or dipper is prohibited.

+(f) Individual drinking cups, when furnished, shall be supplied in containers to protect the cups from being soiled, contaminated or wasted.

+(g) Sanitary drinking fountains or bubblers, when furnished, shall be of a type approved by health authorities.

 Sec.
-31-38a-3.
+31-37-3.
 General toilet accommodations

-- (a) Every railroad company in each place of employment employing ten or more females shall provide at least one suitably equipped restroom.
-Such restroom may be located in a dressing room. - (b) Every railroad company in each place of employment in which it is necessary or desirable that employees change their clothing at the beginning and the ending of work should provide and maintain for each sex a clean hygienic dressing room with ample space for each individual to hang his or her street and work clothes so that such clothing will not come in contact with the clothing of any other employee. - (c) An individual locker for each employee shall be provided by every railroad company in each place of employment where dirty, greasy, dusty, poisonous or other deleterious materials or products are handled.
+(a) Every establishment or department of any establishment employing ten or more females shall provide at least one suitably equipped rest room.
+Such rest room may be located in a dressing room.

+(b) Every establishment or department in which it is necessary or desirable that employees change their clothing at the beginning and the ending of work should provide and maintain for each sex a clean hygienic dressing room with ample space for each individual to hang his or her street and work clothes so that such clothing will not come in contact with the clothing of any other employee.

+(c) Establishments or departments in which dirty, greasy, dusty, poisonous or other deleterious materials or products are handled shall provide an individual locker for each employee.
 Each locker should be of such height, width and depth as to permit garments to hang without folding or rolling up.
-The door and sides should be perforated or openwork to provide ample ventilation. - (d) Each locker should be made of noncorroding material to prevent damage from rust or dampness. - (e) A suitable washroom or lavatory for the use of employees shall be provided by every railroad company in each place of employment.
-Such washroom or lavatory may be a part of the dressing room. - (f) Every restroom, dressing room and toilet room shall have outside windows to provide ample light and air.
-When necessary, ventilating fans shall be installed and operated to provide free circulation and change of air. - (g) Restrooms, dressing rooms, washrooms and washing fixtures and facilities shall be maintained in good working order at all times.
-Broken, damaged or impaired fixtures and facilities shall be repaired, restored or replaced as quickly as possible. - (h) Each washroom, toilet room and toilet compartment shall be painted white or other light color, or white-washed once a year or oftener to insure greater cleanliness and better hygienic requirements.
+The door and sides should be perforated or openwork to provide ample ventilation.

+(d) Each locker should be made of noncorroding material to prevent damage from rust or dampness.

+(e) Every establishment shall provide a suitable wash room or lavatory for the use of employees.
+Such wash room or lavatory may be a part of the dressing room.

+(f) Every rest room, dressing room and toilet room shall have outside windows to provide ample light and air.
+When necessary, ventilating fans shall be installed and operated to provide free circulation and change of air.

+(g) Rest rooms, dressing rooms, wash rooms, washing fixtures and facilities shall be maintained in good working order at all times.
+Broken, damaged or impaired fixtures and facilities shall be repaired, restored or replaced as quickly as possible.

+(h) Each wash room, toilet room and toilet compartment shall be painted white or other light color, or white-washed once a year or oftener to insure greater cleanliness and better hygienic requirements.

-(i) Ample supplies of toilet paper in suitable sanitary rolls or containers, soap in sanitary containers and towels suitably protected against soiling or contamination before use shall be provided without charge by every railroad company in each place of employment.
+(i) Every establishment shall furnish, without charge, ample supplies of toilet paper in suitable sanitary rolls or containers, soap in sanitary containers and towels suitably protected against soiling or contamination before use.

 Sec.
-31-38a-4.
+31-37-4.
 Washing facilities